Sievierodonetsk Congress: The course of events at the congress

 One of the journalists who attended the Congress describes its first minutes as follows:

 Because of the non-flying weather, the one whose name became the banner for those gathered could not make it to the beginning of the congress.
 Someone in the front rows shouted: "Yanukovych is the President of Ukraine!".
 The audience responded with a standing ovation and cheers.
 A young man from the Sumy region was the first to ascend to the podium.
 From the city council, I think.
 "A crowd of "Orangemens" blocked the city council building.
 They don't even miss an ambulance.
 They demand that we recognize the self-styled Messiah.
 After the refusal, we are called enemies of the people.
 We will not give up",- that was the young man's words.
 A metallurgist from Alchevsk took the stage.
-"Friends, I just arrived from Kiev.
+"Friends, I just arrived from Kyiv.
 Terrible things are happening there.
 They won't stop at anything at all.
 It seems to me that all freedoms are over.
 They want power, and we are a temporary obstacle for them.
 We need to do something."
 I remember one of the deputies who, paraphrasing the famous expression of Dzerzhinsky, said that the lack of criminal records of Yushchenko and his entourage was not their merit, but an indicator of the poor work of the Ministry of Internal Affairs.
-Representatives of the Crimean Autonomy said that they had chosen Yanukovych as president and would not allow someone in Kiev to replay everything.
+Representatives of the Crimean Autonomy said that they had chosen Yanukovych as president and would not allow someone in Kyiv to replay everything.
 "Residents of Crimea, three million Tatars, we all support Donbass as one person.
 There are no different nationalities, there are honest and dishonest people.
 We are honest, we are with Yanukovych, with the south-eastern region," said a representative of the Muslim community of Crimea.
 But it was just emotions so far… Everyone understood that Kushnarev and Kolesnikov would say the main words...

-Among the major politicians and public figures at the Congress were Viktor Yanukovych, who was declared the winner in the presidential elections of Ukraine, Mayor of Moscow Yuri Luzhkov, who arrived on behalf of Russian President Vladimir Putin, the head of the Kharkiv region Yevgeny Kushnarev, the chairman of the Donetsk regional Council Borys Kolesnikov, the chairman of the Luhansk regional Council Viktor Tikhonov, the governor of the Donetsk region Anatoly Bliznyuk and others.
+Among the major politicians and public figures at the Congress were Viktor Yanukovych, who was declared the winner in the presidential elections of Ukraine, Mayor of Moscow Yuri Luzhkov, who arrived on behalf of Russian President Vladimir Putin, the Governor of Kharkiv Oblast Yevhen Kushnaryov, the chairman of the Donetsk Oblast Council Borys Kolesnikov, the chairman of the Luhansk Oblast Council Viktor Tikhonov, the Governor of Donetsk Oblast Anatoliy Blyznyuk and others.

-The chairman of the Donetsk Regional Council Boris Kolesnikov, who spoke first and outlined the reasons for convening the Congress, set the tone for the work at the Congress:
+The chairman of the Donetsk Oblast Council Borys Kolesnikov, who spoke first and outlined the reasons for convening the Congress, set the tone for the work at the Congress: